-In the event of an accident creating a need for medical attention, we will proceed as follows:
+In the event of an accident or illness creating a need for medical attention:

-- If the accident requires immediate emergency treatment, we will call 911, transport the child to the nearest emergency care facility, and contact the designated emergency contacts on file. - If the situation is less serious, staff will administer the necessary first aid and contact the parent or guardian to take the child to the family physician for medical treatment.
+- If the accident requires immediate emergency treatment, we will call 911, transport the child to the nearest emergency care facility, and contact the designated emergency contacts on file. - If the situation is less serious and not an emergency, staff will administer the necessary first aid and contact the parent or guardian with the information we have on file to take the child to the family physician for medical treatment.